So, you’ve got your heart set on a Hawaiian vacation and are planning a trip to Hawaii.

 The “Road to Hana” might be the most mesmerizing drive in the world.

-Starting in Kahului and ending in the town of Hana, the 64.4-mile Hana Highway drive takes you through one stunning landscape after another.
+Starting in Kahului and ending beyond the town of Hana (at Kalepa), the 64.4-mile Hana Highway drive (52 miles to Hana) takes you through one stunning landscape after another.

 You’ll also see red and black sand beaches.